 Applying for life insurance can be easy if you are working with an experienced agent who cares.
 At JRC, our agents help “high risk” applicants secure the coverage they need and may have been denied access to from other carriers.

-By working with more than 40 top-rated life insurance companies, we are able to shop the market to find you the most affordable and reliable life insurance available.
+By working with 63 top-rated life insurance companies, we are able to shop the market to find you the most affordable and reliable life insurance available.
 We only work with “A” or better rated companies, so why waste your time and energy by calling several agents?
 Give us a call today at 855-247-9555, or request a free quote online.
 We are here to help!